SmilingMarvel/SmilingMarvel/README.md

 - 👋 Hi, I’m @SmilingMarvel
 - 👀 I’m interested in ...
+Making projects using Javascript, and programming for video games.
 - 🌱 I’m currently learning ...
-Javascript
-- 💞️ I’m looking to collaborate on ...
+Javascript, C++, Python, and HTML
-- 📫 How to reach me ...
+- 📫 How to reach me ... jacjaden@gmail.com

 <!---
 SmilingMarvel/SmilingMarvel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.